sandershortway/BlackScholesHeston/README.md

 - [x] Calculate implied volatility
 - [x] Surface plot of price for various strikes and maturities
 - [x] Surface plot of implied volatility for various strikes and maturities
-- [ ] Fix Nonetype error in bisection method

 **The Heston Model**
 - [x] Check if Feller condition is satisfied
-- [ ] Generate sample paths of S(t)
+- [x] Generate sample paths of S(t)
-- [ ] Generate sample paths of v(t)
+- [x] Generate sample paths of v(t)
 - [x] Calculate price of European call option using numerical estimation of integrals
-- [ ] Calculate price of European call option using Monte Carlo simulation
+- [x] Calculate price of European call option using Monte Carlo simulation
 - [x] Calculate price of European put option using put-call parity
-- [ ] Calibrating the Heston model to market data
+- [x] Calibrating the Heston model to market data
-- [ ] Pricing of various exotic options using Monte Carlo simulation
+- [x] Pricing of various exotic options using Monte Carlo simulation

 **Brownian Motion**
 - [x] Generate sample path of Brownian motion